 Our lives are not determined by targets, success, or failures.
 Life is but one endless pasture, and we are buffaloes cursed to graze till the end of time.
 The grass isn’t greener anywhere, the grass is a dank, dark brown and the peddler charges 500 bucks for amounts that would make you cough blood in disgust.

 In such circumstances, it is only George RR Martin who brings us something to cheer.
 For you see, Research Scholars are a twisted lot.
 You’ll never find a Research Scholar bingeing on Friends.
 Or How I Met Your Mother, or any of that fluffy stuff.
 You’ll find them hooked on crooked TV shows – from Breaking Bad for starters, to Hannibal for those in their final year of research.
-And Game of Thrones is the proverbial mango (what the fuck is ‘proverbial mango’ – you see what an academic life does to you?).
+And Game of Thrones is the proverbial mango (what the hell is a ‘proverbial mango’ – you see what an academic life does to you?).

 But perhaps the biggest reason why Research Scholars love The Song of Ice and Fire series is the fact that George RR Martin is a bit like us.
 He promises earnestly to submit his work by the end of the year, and then turns in absolutely nothing.
 He then asks for another year of extension, knowing fully well that there isn’t much hope.